SUDA-LA/ucca-parser/README.md

 Pre-trained BERT : This version uses cased-multilingual-base BERT from [https://github.com/huggingface/pytorch-pretrained-BERT](https://github.com/huggingface/pytorch-pretrained-BERT).
 To run the code, please download parameter and vocab files first and change paths in the config.json.

 ## Performance
-Here are the results I re-run on July 1, 2019, which are almost the same with the results in the paper.
+Here are the results I re-ran on July 1, 2019, which are almost the same with the results in the paper.

 | description              | dev primary | dev remote | dev average | test wiki primary | test wiki remote | test wiki average | test 20K    primary | test 20K remote | test 20K average |
 | ------------------------ | ----------- | ---------- | ----------- | ----------------- | ---------------- | ----------------- | ------------------- | --------------- | ---------------- |